 Site preparation work will also involve Utility Trenching to prepare for sewer and water pipes to reach the ADU, as well as electrical and gas lines if necessary.

 Cottage includes all of these site-specific costs into your tailored cost estimate.
 Our recommendation when working with other contractors is to confirm all these easy to overlook details are included - we have seen some contractors hide these costs in up-front construction cost estimates.

 Once the ADU site has been graded and foundation has been poured, your custom ADU project is ready to move on to having the Framing and Drywall go up for the unit.
 In addition to these key structural parts of your ADU, the Roofing and Insulation will be installed at around this time.

 Towards the end of your ADU journey, builders will typically install the Exterior Finish for your backyard home.
-Typical finishes include stucco, horizontal wood siding, and vertical siding, though we at Cottage have worked with other custom options to meet homeowner needs and match existing homes.
+Typical finishes include stucco, horizontal wood siding, and vertical siding, though we at Cottage have worked with custom options for different types of ADUs to meet homeowner needs and match existing homes.

 Your existing house has all the utilities necessary to be able to call it home, and your ADU is no different.
-From Rough and Finished Plumbing to Electrical and Gas (if desired and allowed in your city or county) to Water and Sewer to Heating, Ventilation, and Air Conditioning (HVAC), your ADU will require all the necessary utilities to support one or more bedroom, bathroom, and kitchen areas in your ADU.
+From Rough and Finished Plumbing to gutters to Electrical and Gas (if desired and allowed in your city or county) to Water and Sewer to Heating, Ventilation, and Air Conditioning (HVAC), your ADU will require all the necessary utilities to support one or more bedroom, bathroom, and kitchen areas in your ADU.

 Cottage makes sure to include these utility hookups and details in our tailored cost estimates for your turnkey, custom ADU.
 Keep in mind that the key foundation, structural, and utilities steps to this point account for the majority of the cost of your ADU, rather than the fixtures and finishes to follow.
-This is why larger changes to the size, shape, ceiling height, and roof shape have an outsized impact on the cost estimate for your ADU—they contribute the most to your ADU's cost!
+This is why larger changes to the floor plan, square footage, shape, ceiling height, and roof shape have an outsized impact on the cost estimate for your ADU—they contribute the most to your ADU's cost!